coralogix/terraform-coralogix-aws/modules/firehose/README.md

 # Metrics Output Format
 Coralogix suppots both `JSON` format and `OpenTelemtry` format.
-The default format configured here is `OpenTelemtry`. if using `Json` in the firehose output format, which is configured via the `integration_type` variable, then the CloudWatch metric stream must be configured with the same format, configured via the `output_format` variable.
+The default format configured here is `OpenTelemtry`. if using `Json` in the firehose output format, which is configured via the `integration_type_metrics` variable, then the CloudWatch metric stream must be configured with the same format, configured via the `output_format` variable.

 <!-- BEGIN_TF_DOCS -->